GeorgiTsatsev/asset_matcher/README.md

 * Python
 * JavaScript (TypeScript, NodeJS, AngularJS, React)

-In this challenge you are free to use any of the above but sumissions in Go and Rust are also accepted

 ### The Task
 We have provided you with two JSON files that contain information about Assets, both of which should contain an Asset's "Name", "Model", and "IP Address" but different naming conventions and formats:
 * `Name` (Represented by 'name', 'name_snmp', 'asset-name')